kira-trunova/new-work/README.md

-# new-work
+# I did not come up with a name yet
-I did not come up with a name yet
+# idk what else to write